SECTION ON SOCIOLOGY OF POPULATION BY-LAWS

 Officers of the Section.
 The officers of the Section shall be a Chair, Chair-elect, past-Chair, and Secretary-Treasurer.
 The Chair shall be elected for a period of one year.
 The Chair-elect will automatically become Chair in the year following his or her office as Chair-elect.
-The Secretary-Treasurer shall be elected for a period of three years.
-There shall be a Council consisting of six members, each serving for three years, with two Council seats being vacated each year.
+The Secretary- Treasurer shall be elected for a period of three years.
+There shall be a Council consisting of eight members.
+Student members shall serve for two years, with one seat being vacated each year.
+Other members shall each serve for three years, with two Council seats being vacated each year.
 Officers shall not succeed themselves.
 The Chair, Chair-elect, past-Chair, and Secretary-Treasurer shall serve as members of the Council, with the Chair acting as Chairperson of the Council.
-If the office of Chair becomes vacant, the Chair will be replaced by the Chair-elect who will complete the previous Chair's term and serve his or her own term.
+If the office of Chair becomes vacant, the Chair will be replaced by the Chair elect who will complete the previous Chair's term and serve his or her own term.
 If the office of Secretary-Treasurer becomes vacant, the Chair, with approval of the Council, will appoint another Secretary-Treasurer to fill out the term.
 If a Council seat becomes vacant, it remains vacant until the next election.
 The person elected to fill the vacant Council seat will fill out the term for the seat for which he or she was elected.

 Powers of the Officers.
 The Chair shall develop the Section’s program at the annual meeting and serve as a resource to the Program Committee of the American Sociological Association in setting up sessions concerning population.
 The Council has the power to carry out all necessary operations for the Section, acting as representative of the membership of the Section.
 Any action of the Section, including changes of the by-laws, may be brought to the vote of the Section by the Council, by a petition of 10 percent of the members of the Section or by 25 members of the Section, whichever is less.
 Questions that are interpreted by the Council to be matters of new program development or policy shall be brought before the membership for discussion.
 In addition to the normal duties associated with the position, the Secretary-Treasurer shall publish a Section newsletter twice a year, once in the spring and once in the fall.